Siege of the International Legations

-The siege of the International Legations occurred in 1900 in Peking, the capital of the Qing Empire, during the Boxer Rebellion.
-Menaced by the Boxers—an anti-Christian, anti-foreign peasant movement—900 soldiers, sailors, marines, and civilians, largely from Europe, Japan, and the United States, and about 2,800 Chinese Christians took refuge in the Peking Legation Quarter.
-The Qing government took the side of the Boxers after the Eight-Nation Alliance invaded Tianjin at the Battle of the Taku Forts (1900), without a formal declaration of war.
-The foreigners and Chinese Christians in the Legation Quarter survived a 55-day siege by the Qing Army and Boxers.
-The siege was broken by an international military force, which marched from the coast of China, defeated the Qing Army, and occupied Peking (now known as Beijing).
-The siege was called by the New York Sun "the most exciting episode ever known to civilization."
+The Siege of the International Legations was a pivotal event during the Boxer Rebellion in 1900, in which foreign diplomatic compounds in Peking (now Beijing) were besieged by Chinese Boxers and Qing Dynasty troops.
+The Boxers, fueled by anti-foreign and anti-Christian sentiments, targeted foreigners and Chinese Christians, causing approximately 900 soldiers, sailors, marines, and civilians from various nations, along with about 2,800 Chinese Christians, to seek refuge in the Legation Quarter.
+The Qing government, initially ambivalent, ultimately supported the Boxers following international military actions.
+The siege lasted 55 days, marked by intense combat and a brief truce, until an international relief force arrived from the coast, defeated the Qing forces, and lifted the siege.
+The failure of the siege and the subsequent occupation of Peking by foreign powers effectively ended the Boxer movement and increased foreign influence and intervention in China.

 Legation Quarter

 The Legation Quarter was approximately 2 mi long and 1 mi wide.
 It was located in the area of the city designated by the Qing government for foreign legations.
 In 1900, there were eleven legations located in the quarter as well as a number of foreign businesses and banks.
 Ethnic Chinese-occupied houses and businesses were also scattered about the quarter.
 The twelve or so Christian missionary organizations in Beijing were not located in the Legation Quarter, but rather dispersed around the city.
 In total, about 500 citizens of Western countries and Japan resided in the city.
 The northern side of the Legation quarter was near the Imperial City where the Empress Dowager Cixi resided.
 The massive Tartar Wall which ringed the entire city of Beijing bordered the south.
 The eastern and western sides of the Legation Quarter were major streets.